 - #3 Some formats like Prezi, Google Docs, and Google Presentations seem to have problems with Disability Access, get informed these issues and choose alternative formats.
 Read more by Barry Dahl about Accessibility Concerns of Using Prezi in Education (and let me know if the situation has changed)

-- #4 Tweet to your published presentation using the conference Hashtag.
+- #4 Tweet your published presentation using the conference hashtag and the DOI of your full upload

 For Session and Panel Chairs & Moderators